styler00dollar/VSGAN-tensorrt-docker/README.md

 python setup.py install --user
 ```
 Any ESRGAN model will work with this, when you have the fitting param file.
 Make sure the input is called "data" and output is "output".

+If you want to convert a normal pth to ncnn, you need to do `pth->onnx->ncnn(bin/param)`.
+For the first step you can use `torch.onnx` and for the second one you can use [this website](https://convertmodel.com/).

 ## VFR
 **Warning**: Using variable refresh rate video input will result in desync errors.
 To check if a video is do